fkromer/awesome-embedded-linux/readme.md

 - [Ubuntu Core](https://www.ubuntu.com/core).
 - [Wind River Linux](https://www.windriver.com/products/linux/).

+### Kubernetes Operating Systems

+- [k3os](https://k3os.io/) - Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
+It is specifically designed to only have what is needed to run k3s.

 ### Container Runtime Distributions

 - [BalenaOS (formerly ResinOS)](https://www.balena.io/os/) - Operating System tailored for containers, designed for reliability, proven in production.
 Meant to be used with [OpenBalena](https://www.balena.io/open/) to deploy and manage connected devices and with [BalenaCloud](https://www.balena.io/cloud/) for deploying IoT applications.